David Harley: Career

-In January 2019 he announced that he was no longer working with ESET and was reverting to his former career as a musician, but indicated that he was still available for one-off authoring and editing work.
+In January 2019, he announced that he was no longer working with ESET and was reverting to his former career as a musician, but indicated that he was still available for one-off authoring and editing work.
 He subsequently contributed content, reviewing and translation for the English edition of the book Cyberdanger by Eddy Willems.

 Writing

 Harley was co-author (with Robert Slade and Urs Gattiker) of Viruses Revealed, and technical editor and principal author of The AVIEN Malware Defense Guide for the Enterprise.

-He has also contributed chapters to a number of other security-related books, and sometimes writes for specialist security publishers such as Virus Bulletin and Elsevier.
+He also contributed chapters to a number of other security-related books, and sometimes wrote for specialist security publishers such as Virus Bulletin and Elsevier.
 He has often presented papers at specialist security conferences including Virus Bulletin, AVAR, and EICAR.
 Until the end of 2018 he blogged regularly for ESET, and on occasion for Infosecurity Magazine, SC Magazine, (ISC)2, SecuriTeam, Mac Virus, and Small Blue-Green World.
 His Geek Peninsula metablog lists many of his papers and articles.